blackdenarius307/sql-challenge/README.md

-# sql-challenge
+# Postgresql-challenge

 Table Schemata formulated on https://app.quickdatabasediagrams.com/ then exported.
-Queries run using join method.
+CSV's then imported and queried using join method as per the parameters of the directions given in this homework assignment.